 The single-word tasks more strongly engaged the hippocampal memory network as well as the anterior cingulate, thalamus, and insula.
 This may reflect extra effort associated with the processing of unrelated lists of words relative to extended, coherent discourse.
-Similar results have been found in prior comparisons between word and passage processing [Wang et al., 2015](e.g., Wang et al., 2015), although prior work has examined single word processing in the context of a challenging, metalinguistic task.
+Similar results have been found in prior comparisons between word and passage processing [e.g., Wang et al., 2015], although prior work has examined single word processing in the context of a challenging, metalinguistic task.
 It appears from the current results that some of these responses are driven by the automatic processing of words, or at least processing that is typical despite the lack of a specific overt task.

 Thus, at the group level, the PLS successfully identifies important task-related variability in brain activity that concords well with model-based contrasts, despite using an unsupervised approach that does not predetermine which conditions are to be contrasted with one another.
 We now turn to analyses applying the same approach to explore brain activity associated with individual differences in comprehension ability.